Protocol, Regulations and Customs for

 - Not more than one group of full-size medals should be worn on the Right chest.

-- Unofficial medals (commemorative, self-purchased or non-approved official and unofficial foreign medals) are not permitted to be worn on the same medal bar, OR at the same time, as official awards are worn (also refer ‘Unofficial medals and badges’ below).
+- UNOFFICIAL medals (self-purchased ‘vanity/junk’) are not permitted to be worn with (on the same medal bar), beneath, on the Right side, or at the same time as official medals are worn

 WHEN can I wear my relatives medals ?